oracle-samples/oci-data-science-ai-samples/ai-quick-actions/multimodel-deployment-tips.md

 ![mmd-example](./web_assets/mmd-ex.png)

+**Note**

+This diagram shows one base model LLM and one Fine-tuned model (only available through AQUA CLI).

+For Fine-Tuned models, requests specifying the base model name (ex. model: meta-llama/Llama-3.2-1B-Instruct) are routed to the base LLM, while requests specifying the fine-tuned model (ex. model: tunedModel_meta-llama/Llama-3.2-1B) are routed to the fine-tuned model (the base model w/ applied LoRA weights).

 # Models supported by Multi-Model Deployment

 **Multi-Model Deployment is currently in beta.
 At this time, the following is supported:**